Waimea Middle School

 First schoolwide Piko of the 2021-2022 school year!
 Mrs. Mareko Photo

-If not enrolled yet, please email email@example.com or call (808) 887-6090 Ext.
-222. We welcome an opportunity to talk with you about face-to-face learning including academic programs and supports as well as student-staff-family safety.
+We are proud to successfully returned for full in-person instruction for the 2021-2022 school year with comprehensive COVID safety protocols in place.
+We welcome an opportunity to talk with you about face-to-face learning including exciting, relevant academic curriculum and experiences and our comprehensive supports for all students.
 A campus tour can be scheduled too to see first-hand what makes us both safe and "A Place of Infinite Possibilities" for your child.

-For more specifics about our "Face-To-Face Learning - Safely!" plan and protocols, including COVID safety mitigation, please see links below and scroll down this page to the Principal Update and Recent Announcements.
+For more specifics about our "Face-To-Face Learning - Safely!" plan and protocols, including COVID safety mitigation, please see links below and also see the Principal Update and Recent Announcements page.
 MAHALO!

 School Year Theme